 What About Pools, Lighting, Irrigation and Hardscape?

-If pools, lighting, irrigation and hardscape are large parts of your landscape designs, your software should reflect that.
+A lot of landscape design software isn’t strictly for designing landscapes.
+If swimming pools, outdoor lighting, irrigation, decks, patios, hardscaping, and other outdoor decor is a large part of your landscape designs, your software should reflect that.

 Here are some of the options that include tools for designing, managing resources for, and rendering these landscaping features:

-- Pro Landscape Design Software has tools for lighting design and hardscape.
+- Pro Landscape Design Software has tools for lighting design, decks, patios, and hardscape.

 - DynaSCAPE Design includes features for hardscape, AquaScape Designs ponds, and landscape lighting with a focus on material management.